aknostic/keit/eks/readme.md

 CGO_ENABLED=0 GOOS=linux go build -o keit .
 docker build -t keit .

-# with docker images, you will find the new keit image.
-# now tag it and push it to ecr.
+With docker images, you will find the new keit image. now tag it and push it to ecr.

 docker tag keit 623566434957.dkr.ecr.eu-west-1.amazonaws.com/keit:latest